sherifrahim/Line-following-and-Obstacle-avoiding-car/README.md

 # Line-following-and-Obstacle-avoiding-car

-This was my final year project for Engineering
-This prototype car is a type of autonomous vehicle/robot designed to navigate a predefined path while following a line on the ground and avoiding obstacles in its path
+This was our final year project for Engineering.
+The prototype car we developed is an autonomous vehicle/robot designed to navigate a predefined path while following a line on the ground and avoiding obstacles along the way.
+We found the majority of the code resources on Git and various online platforms.
+As usual, we took one of those code references and customized it to meet our specific project requirements.
+It's an Arduino-based project.